Sustainable Agriculture Institute

-- Candidate is proved to not be legally allowed to work for our company at a specific location
+- The candidate is proved to not be legally allowed to work for our company at a specific location;

-- Candidate has falsified references or otherwise lied about a serious issue
+- The candidate has falsified references or otherwise lied about a serious issue;

-- Candidate doesn’t accept the offer within the specified deadline (deadline must have been included in the offer letter)
+- The candidate doesn’t accept the offer within the specified deadline (deadline must have been included in the offer letter).

 Hiring managers and HR must notify the candidate formally as soon as possible.